JDStraughan/jdstraughan.github.io/_posts/2015-06-02-our-walt-disney-world-trip-planning-faq.md

 I really enjoy walking though [One Man's Dream, a tribute to Walt Disney](https://disneyworld.disney.go.com/attractions/hollywood-studios/walt-disney-one-mans-dream/).
 This mini-museum displays the history of Walt Disney and his studios.
 With replicas of early creations and ideas, we can see the evolution of the man and his company grow over time.
 There is a short movie at the end of the walking area that I can watch every visit.

 My wife and our family love to attend the [drawing classes in the The Magic of Disney Animation](https://disneyworld.disney.go.com/attractions/hollywood-studios/magic-of-disney-animation/) building.
 A Disney artist leads the class and shows how to draw a classic Disney character.
 You get to draw on a professional light table and take home your final product.
-We have prints from each trip &mdash this is a fun experience and comes with a free souvenir.
+We have prints from each trip &mdash; this is a fun experience and comes with a free souvenir.

 ![Take a drawing class at Disney's [Hollywood Studios](https://disneyworld.disney.go.com/destinations/hollywood-studios/)](/img/post/disney-world-faq/drawing-class.jpg)
 *Take a drawing class from actual animators at Disney's [Hollywood Studios](https://disneyworld.disney.go.com/destinations/hollywood-studios/).*